Virtual data room for private equity hero.

 Virtual data room for private equity M&A: what's different

-M&A deals are more complex than a standard fundraising round.
+M&A deals are usually more complex.
 The stakes are higher, more parties are involved, and the timeline is usually compressed.
 Here's what changes:

 • More parties - sell-side advisors, buy-side legal teams, management teams, external auditors all need different access levels